thermalogic/SEUIF97/seuif97/README.rst

 Functions of water and steam properties, thermodynamic process of steam turbine are provided in **seuif97** package

-Functions of water and steam properties
+Functions of Water and Steam Properties
 -----------------------------------------

 Using seuif97, you can set the state of steam using various pairs of know properties to get any output properties you wish to know,